On effective models of regular black holes inspired by higher-derivative and nonlocal gravity: Selected examples

 As explained before, since the form factor~\eq{ff-nonlocal-1} grows faster than any polynomial, the metric components $A(r)$ and $B(r)$ are even functions.
 This makes all curvature invariants to be singularity free at the origin, even those constructed with derivatives of the curvature tensors.
 Below, we present some values of these invariants at $r=0$ [see also~\eq{Rem0}]: \beq R_{\mu\nu\al\beta} R^{\mu\nu\al\beta} (0) = \frac{5 G^2 M^2 \mu ^6}{3 \pi } , \qquad R_{\mu\nu} R^{\mu\nu} (0) = \frac{G^2 M^2 \mu ^6}{\pi } , \eeq \beq \Box R (0) = -\frac{G M \mu ^5}{2 \pi } \left(3 \sqrt{\pi } + 2 G \mu M\right) , \qquad \Box^2 R (0) = \frac{ G M \mu ^7 }{12 \pi ^{3/2}} \big( 45 \pi +138 \sqrt{\pi } G \mu M -52 G^2 \mu ^2 M^2 \big) . \eeq

-It is remarkable that with the very simple equation~\eq{nlEE2}, one can obtain the same qualitative results found in~\cite{Holdom:2002xy} from the numerical study of the complete field equations of higher-derivative models with more than six derivatives in the action.
+It is remarkable that with the very simple equation~\eq{nlEE2}, one can obtain the same qualitative results of~\cite{Holdom:2002xy}.
 Namely, the curvatures are regular at $r = 0$ and weak around the origin, there exists a mass gap for the black hole formation, and the curvatures abruptly grow close to the horizon positions (if there are horizons).